Some links in this post may be affiliate links

 Echeveria desmetiana does not require regular repotting as it has a small root system, therefore, repot it only when root-bound.
 Pruning is necessary to keep the plant neat as well as discourage pests and diseases infestation.
 Keep reading for more on these growing conditions and how to provide them.

-Decrease watering during the cold season to maintain the soil barely moist as growth is minimal at this time.
+Decrease watering in the cold season to maintain the soil barely moist as growth is minimal at this time.
+Do not allow the soil to dry completely to avoid wilting and leaf drop.

 Be careful not to wet the center of the rosette as it can lead to rotting or water from the bottom instead.